Lessons from a failed system

 A New Scottish Model

 A Local-National Partnership is a model where Local Authorities are supported by a national body.
 It could take the form of a Scottish National Investment Company (SNIC) that finds the best possible solution for managing and financing infrastructure projects.
-It will offer guidance to local councils in legal, energy and construction issues, looking over financing packages that fit them and avoiding the traps of short term thinking and expensive problems that come from these extended contracts.
+It will offer guidance to local councils in legal, energy and construction issues (get redirected here for solution) , looking over financing packages that fit them and avoiding the traps of short term thinking and expensive problems that come from these extended contracts.
 In this model, local authorities and their operators will be the legal owners of their projects instead of private companies, with public interest and transparency maintained at the core of each one.

 The Scottish Government is restricted by strict borrowing rules but local councils are not.
 A number of options are open to funding public work, such as borrowing from the Public Works Loan Board (PWLB) and the Scottish Investment National Bank (SNIB) that is set to open in 2020.
 There is little new risk associated with sub-national borrowing, PPPs at the moment have our councils paying large amounts in rent for public work, with complex contracts that are impossible to default on.
 The risk of local authorities facing bankruptcy in a Local-National Partnership is lower than in a PPP because the payments made are significantly lower.
 By reducing the risks of sub-national borrowing, our government can aid local councils borrow funds as a guarantor, providing oversight and assistance which allows them to work on their own projects.

 When it comes to public works being built with private financing, the system has failed.
+You can see Wapiti Pacific Contractors if you want to get in touch with them for building contractors.
 We need to ensure that in future we don’t make the same mistakes in handing over our public money to people hiding it in tax havens, with no accountability for their mistakes.
 By taking on an approach that serves the needs of local communities, we will be able to make their projects work for them instead of being indebted to faceless organisations that only care about profit.